Kay Smith-Blum - District V

 Community Meeting Schedule

-Come meet with me and your neighbors monthly in the neighborhood to talk about our schools.
+Come meet with me to talk about our schools.